+Suggested Duration

-Suggested Duration Activity and Description 15 minutes Learners will explore the concept of gravity.
-Any object that is left in mid-air will fall to the ground because of a force of the earth called gravity.
-Gravity is defined as a force which tries to pull two objects toward each other.
-Anything which has mass also has a gravitational pull.
-Earth's gravity is what keeps you on the ground and what causes objects to fall.
-Learners will explore the speed and force of a gravitational pull trying objects of different mass and seeing what falls faster and slower to the ground.
-Learners can use any 5 household objects that are unbreakable and time the fall.
-Learners will make a hypothesis on what objects faster and slower and make a conclusion
+Activity and Description

+- You will now explore the concept of gravity.
+Any object that is left in mid-air will fall to the ground because of a force of the earth called gravity. - Gravity is defined as a force which tries to pull two objects toward each other.
+Anything which has mass also has a gravitational pull. - Earth's gravity is what keeps you on the ground and what causes objects to fall. - Explore the speed and force of a gravitational pull by trying objects of different mass and seeing what falls faster and slower to the ground. - Use any 5 household objects that are unbreakable and time the fall.
+Make a hypothesis on what objects are faster and slower and make a conclusion.